mcb/mqtt2homekit/README.rst

 This is the topic to which the state change would be sent to when HomeKit triggers an On/Off event.

+Because HomeKit sometimes sends `True` or `False`, and sometimes sends `1` or `0`, we normalise this to the integer value that corresponds to the boolean value.

 Removing accessories.
 ---------------------